Ron Taylor (baseball): New York Mets

-Expos and the end of his playing career
+Final years as MLB pitcher

 Taylor remained a Met in and and posted seven more wins and 15 saves in 102 total games, although his ERA rose to 3.79.
 Then his contract was sold to the Montreal Expos, who released him on April 20, 1972, without bringing him into a game.
 Taylor signed with the Padres, but was ineffective in three of his four appearances in a San Diego uniform; on May 14 against Montreal at Jarry Park Stadium, he gave up home runs to Ken Singleton and Ron Fairly in his final major league pitching appearance.

 Over his regular-season career, Taylor compiled a 45–43 won–lost record, 74 saves, and three complete games in 491 appearances, 474 of them as a relief pitcher.
 In 800 innings pitched, he allowed 794 hits and 209 walks, striking out 464.
 His career ERA was 3.93.
 He posted a .103 batting average (12-for-116) in his major league career.
 He was good defensively; Taylor made only three errors in 169 total chances for a .982 fielding percentage, which was 27 points higher than the league average at his position.
 In his post-season career, including the 1969 NLCS, he was 1–0 with three saves and a 0.00 ERA in six games pitched, permitting only three hits in 101/3 innings pitched.